 How is my insurance score different from my credit score?

 Your insurance score is calculated from your credit report to determine how expensive you are to insure.
 Your credit score is calculated from the same report but to determine how likely you are to go delinquent on a debt.
-Each uses overlapping variables, but the formula, outcome, and purpose are all different.
+Each uses overlapping variables, but the formula, outcome and purpose are all different.
+Please note that all insurers engage proprietary underwriting guidelines so how they use insurance scores to determine your rate can vary.

 Is my home insurance score the same as my auto insurance score?